IBM/personal-wealth-portfolio-mgt-bot/README.md

 Alternatively, you can manually seed your Investment Portfolio.
 For all these steps - replace userid, password and service url with the credentials from your BlueMix Service.

-**NOTE:** If you get a *not Authorized* message - you need to confirm that the credentials you used match the credentials in Bluemix.

 i.
 Example of manually creating a portfolio entry in your Portfolio Investment Service:

 **NOTE**